 Interested in getting solar, but not sure what to expect?
 Check out "Let Me Tell You about My Solar Panels," a blog post from Ann Arborite George Hotelling.
 George walks through the financial aspects of getting solar, his experience with the Solarize program, how his solar panels work, and more.

 Batteries and Blackouts

 Given increases in the number of severe weather events in Michigan and world-wide, building resiliency into our sources of energy is becoming more important than ever.
-In her post "Powering through Blackouts with Solar and a Battery," Ann Arborite Dharma Akmon explores her experiences with using a back-up battery system, in conjunction with a solar array, to keep the lights on during power outages - and explores the benefits of energy-efficient appliances along the way.
+In "Powering through Blackouts with Solar and a Battery," Ann Arborite Dharma Akmon explores using a back-up battery system and a solar array during power outages.
+Akmon also explores the benefits of energy-efficient appliances.

 Eating a plant-based diet has numerous health benefits, both for you and for the environment.
-To learn more about these benefits and to hear from members of the Ann Arbor community who have embraced plant-based diets, we invite you to watch a recording of this seminar hosted by the Office of Sustainability and Innovations.
+To hear from members of the community who have tried plant-based diets, we invite you to watch this seminar hosted by the Office of Sustainability and Innovations.
 Plus, you'll see a cooking demonstration for a delicious and nutritious plant-based meal!

-Through our A2ZERO Ambassadors program, the Office of Sustainability and Innovations trains interested community members on a variety of sustainability topics, giving these Ambassadors the tools they need to discuss climate change the actions needed to advance our carbon neutrality goals.
-Check back soon for some first-hand accounts from our A2ZERO Ambassadors on the work they're doing at home and in their neighborhoods to advance sustainability in Ann Arbor!
+reaching carbon neutrality goals.
+Check back soon for some first-hand accounts from our A2ZERO Ambassadors on the work they're doing to advance sustainability in Ann Arbor!